Quick Take

 These birds are active in the daytime.
 They begin hunting in the morning, and they spend the day catching small insects to eat.
 At dusk, they return to their roosts or nests.

 Long-tailed tits are not migratory, and this makes them susceptible to harsh winters.
 When chilly weather arrives, they form flocks of birds that nest and huddle together on tree branches.
-Some of these groups have six to 10 members, but they can sometimes have 20 to 50.
+Some of these groups have as few as three members, but they can sometimes have 20 to 30.

 These mixed flocks often include other members of the titmouse and chickadee families.
 They do this to keep warm.
 These small birds lose a lot of energy hunting all day, and they huddle together to share their body heat.

-In the spring, the groups break up and the birds go off on their own to mate, build nests and rear their young.
-They are known for the extensive hovering they do in search of the perfect nesting site.
-They will fly in a vertical motion as they spot a good place to call home.
+In the spring, the groups break up, and the birds go off on their own to mate, build nests, and rear their young.
+They are known for hovering extensively in search of the perfect nesting site.
+They hover vertically as they identify a good nesting site.

 Migration Pattern and Timing